An overlook of a river meeting the Bay, with inlets, forests, and farm fields.

 These goals are interrelated: improvements in water quality can mean healthier fish and shellfish; the conservation of land can mean more habitat for wildlife; and a boost in environmental literacy can mean a rise in stewards of the Bay’s resources.
 Our environment is a system, and these goals will support the health of the public and of the watershed as a whole.

 Each goal is linked to a set of outcomes, or time-bound and measurable targets that will directly contribute to its achievement.
-Each outcome has a Management Strategy and Logic & Action Plan which offer insight on how the partnership will achieve each outcome, as well as how we will monitor, assess and report progress toward abundant life, clean water, engaged communities, conserved lands and climate change resilience.
+Each outcome has a Management Strategy and Work Plan which offer insight on how the partnership will achieve each outcome, as well as how we will monitor, assess and report progress toward abundant life, clean water, engaged communities, conserved lands and climate change resilience.
 Learn more on the goal pages listed below.

 Abundant Life